Tauranga byelection: Candidates upset, insulted by Te Pāti Māori claims

 Te Pāti Māori president Che Wilson announced the decision on Friday and labelled Tauranga a hotspot for white supremacy.

-"A Department of Internal Affairs Report published in April this year confirmed that hate speech from white supremacists on social media is the largest form of hate speech in this country," said Wilson.
+"A Department of Internal Affairs report published in April this year confirmed that hate speech from white supremacists on social media is the largest form of hate speech in this country," Wilson said.

 "By standing in the byelection, we would be consciously sending our people into an unsafe environment and can only imagine how hard this is for our whanaunga and iwi of Tauranga Moana."